.Stat DE configuration

 Search: Homepage facets

-Since the February 28, 2020 Release .Stat Suite JS 4.0.0, facets’ names are indexed instead of their IDs.
-Therefore, this configuration now uses facets’ names instead of IDs.
+Since the February 28, 2020 Release .Stat Suite JS 4.0.0, facet names are indexed instead of their IDs.
+Therefore, this configuration now uses facet names instead of IDs.

-Define the facets that are displayed on the homepage below “browse by”, by their names and in the order in which you want them to appear.
+Define the facets that are displayed on the homepage below the free-text search box, by their names and in the order in which you want them to appear.

 If the setting exists but is empty, then no facet is displayed on the homepage.